ksarkies/Remote-Power-Switch/README.md

 have arrived by selecting the symbol with the most counts.
 No more decisions are made until a preset delay has elapsed following the last reception.

-A second prototype is planned to use transceiver modules, the hardware doubling as a serial communications system between two base stations.
+A second prototype uses transceiver modules, the hardware doubling as a serial communications system between two base stations.

-More information will be posted on www.jiggerjuice.info
+More information is available on: www.jiggerjuice.info/electronics/projects/remotecontrol/remote-control-switch.html

 K. Sarkies
-19 March 2014
+27 October 2014